yzyhk904/hifi-maximizer-mod/README.md

 ## DISCLAIMER

 * I am not responsible for any damage that may occur to your device, so it is your own choice to attempt this module.

-## Change logs

-# v1.0
-* Initial Release

-# v1.1
-* Stopped the EAS+ scheduling feature for MediaTek CPUs

-# v1.2
-* Stopped camera servers interfering in jitters on audio outputs, and reformatted source codes

-# v1.3
-* Realme support (/proc/sys/vm/direct_swappiness)

-# v1.4
-* Moved scattered functions into "functions.sh" together, and treated IO Schedulers more rigorously

-# v2.0
-* Supported audio policy configuration XML files for "disable a2dp offload", "force-disable a2dp offload", and so on
-# v2.1
-* The GPU frequency became to be fixed really at the max frequency for Qualcomm Soc and MediaTek SoC

-# v2.2
-* Set new properties related to an audio scheduling

-# v2.3
-* Restructured source codes to be sharable with the jitter-reducer.sh in USB_SampleRate_Changer

 ##